 This transformation shapes how they generate, receive, store, and share both ‘raw’ information and processed information (i.e., experiences comprising knowledge, understanding, and skills), thereby enhancing their capacity for value delivery in problem-solving.
 The cognitive abilities that need to be enhanced include critical and reflective thinking, abstract reasoning, logical deduction, and creative imagination.

 Critical and reflective thinking is often impeded by a lack of exposure to diverse perspectives, over-reliance on memorisation, fear of questioning established norms, cognitive biases, and time constraints.
 My research outputs, particularly the use of cartoons, address these barriers by presenting IAQ concepts in an accessible and engaging format.
 Cartoons provoke thought and challenge existing biases by illustrating relatable scenarios that encourage readers to question and reflect.
 Furthermore, their concise nature makes them time-efficient, enabling readers to grasp essential ideas and reflect on them without requiring significant time investment.
-Critical thinking is the process of using questions to dissect, sort, organise, analyse, evaluate, and interpret current information in order to generate new experience.
-Reflective thinking applies these same processes to past experience — that is, to information that has already been processed into knowledge, understanding, and skills through previous events.
+Critical thinking is the process of using questions to dissect, sort, organise, analyse, evaluate, and interpret current information to generate new experiences.
+Reflective thinking applies these same processes to experience — that is, to information that has already been processed into knowledge, understanding, and skills through previous events.

 Abstract reasoning is the ability to mentally connect different concepts, patterns, or ideas to understand relationships and form new insights.
 This ability is hindered by barriers such as poor foundational knowledge, difficulty in visualisation, struggles with abstraction, rigid thinking, and challenges in generalisation.
 My research outputs, which include fiction stories and cartoons, directly tackle these issues.
 Fiction stories use metaphors and relatable narratives to simplify complex scientific concepts, bridging the gap between specific scenarios and generalised principles.
 Cartoons further support this by providing visual clarity, enhancing readers’ ability to visualise and abstractly reason about IAQ concepts.
 Together, these tools create a pathway for readers to move from concrete examples to abstract understanding, fostering deeper cognitive engagement.

-Logical deduction, the process of drawing conclusions from available information, facts, or evidence based on premises, is often impeded by weak understanding of logical principles, misinterpretation of premises, emotional interference, complexity, and ambiguity.
+Logical deduction, the process of concluding available information, facts, or evidence based on premises, is often impeded by a weak understanding of logical principles, misinterpretation of premises, emotional interference, complexity, and ambiguity.
 My research outputs employ storytelling as a tool to teach logical processes implicitly.
 By presenting structured narratives, they guide readers through logical connections within IAQ concepts.
 These stories also clarify premises and reduce ambiguity by providing clear, relatable contexts.
 Additionally, the balance between emotional engagement and scientific accuracy ensures that unwanted emotional interference is minimised, enabling readers to engage with logical reasoning effectively.

 Creative imagination, an essential skill for innovation and problem-solving, faces barriers such as fear of failure, rigidity, lack of exposure to stimulating stimuli, excessive focus on practicality, and cognitive fatigue.
 My research outputs address these barriers by encouraging exploration and integrating multiple disciplines—science, art, engineering, and literature—into their narratives.
 This interdisciplinary approach provides a rich, stimulating environment that fosters creativity.
 The engaging nature of the cartoons and stories reduces fear of failure, while their imaginative content inspires readers to think outside conventional frameworks.
 Additionally, the light-heartedness of the formats serves to refresh and rejuvenate cognition, counteracting fatigue.

-Non-IAQ experts, and IAQ experts alike, must ask the right questions to develop these cognitive abilities, i.e., critical and reflective thinking, abstract reasoning, logical deduction, and creative imagination, required to effectively access (i.e., understand) IAQ and its associated sustainable building engineering theoretical concepts.
+Non-IAQ experts, and IAQ experts alike, must ask the right questions to develop these cognitive abilities, i.e., critical and reflective thinking, abstract reasoning, logical deduction, and creative imagination, required to effectively assess (i.e., understand) IAQ and its associated sustainable building engineering theoretical concepts.
 However, many non-IAQ experts lack the basic knowledge, mental models, and curiosity needed to even formulate these questions—this is the fundamental cognitive barrier.

 The published articles in the Indoor Air Cartoon Journal play a crucial role in breaking this fundamental cognitive barrier by equipping non-IAQ experts, assumed to be intellectually capable, with foundational knowledge, mental models, and the curiosity needed to start asking the right questions.
 This enables them to effectively access theoretical concepts and transform them into practical solutions or seek guidance from IAQ experts for value-oriented IAQ problem-solving.

 My research informs the curriculum by introducing innovative communication strategies, such as using artistic methods and storytelling, to teach IAQ and sustainable building engineering concepts in a relatable and engaging way.
-By applying these interdisciplinary communication techniques in my teaching, I empower students to view problems from multiple perspectives, encouraging them to connect engineering principles with insights from science, art, and literature.
-This holistic approach not only enhances learners’ technical understanding of IAQ and other sustainable building engineering concepts and problem solving skills but also prepares them to communicate complex ideas effectively to both technical and non-technical audiences.
+By applying these interdisciplinary communication techniques in my teaching, I empower learners to view problems from multiple perspectives, encouraging them to connect engineering principles with insights from science, art, and literature.
+This holistic approach not only enhances learners’ technical understanding of IAQ and other sustainable building engineering concepts and problem-solving skills but also prepares them to communicate complex ideas effectively to both technical and non-technical audiences.

-Additionally, the Indoor Air Cartoon Journal that I have developed support industry and community sensing needed by my university, the Singapore Institute of Technology (SIT).
+Additionally, the Indoor Air Cartoon Journal that I have developed supports industry and community sensing needed by my university, the Singapore Institute of Technology (SIT).
 Industry and community sensing is about identifying needs that can be addressed through research and education—and a university like SIT plays a crucial role in responding to those needs in applied, impactful ways.

 Within this mission, the Indoor Air Cartoon Journal plays a unique and indispensable role.
 It is not merely a creative dissemination outlet—it functions as a structured, cognitively grounded platform for reporting the outcomes of industry sensing efforts in the fields of IAQ and sustainable building engineering.
 Through its scientifically informed fiction stories and cartoon-based narratives, it identifies and documents unspoken gaps, cognitive barriers, misaligned values, and emerging needs in professional practice—elements essential to defining high-quality applied research and learning proposals.